Brownie-like chocolate cookies with shiny crunchy tops and chewy fudgy centers. A must have recipe for chocolate lovers!

 This week I had a hard time coming up with a new recipe since I was distracted by other things.
 So instead of sharing with you one of my originals, I decided to bake a classic.
 A recipe I know and trust, and these chocolate cookies by Martha Stewart are exactly that.

 The cookies are almost like a brownie because they are soft, fudgy and chewy.
 The chocolate is the main ingredient here, so basically nothing can go wrong.
+They are the best fudgy chocolate cookies I’ve ever had.

-To make the cookies, start by melting chocolate and butter in the microwave in 20-second intervals, stirring between each, until melted.
+Start by melting chocolate and butter in the microwave in 20-second intervals, stirring between each, until melted.
 Be careful with overheating because it can burn the chocolate.
 Set it aside.
 In a mixer bowl, beat the eggs, sugars and vanilla on medium speed until light and fluffy, 2-3 minutes.
 On low speed, beat in the chocolate mixture (make sure it’s not very hot).
 Add the dry ingredients and mix just until combined.
 You can add 1 cup of chocolate chips/chunks, but I prefer it plain for pure fudginess.

 The secret to bake these cookies to the best texture possible is to slightly underbake them.
 Overbaking will make them dry and tasteless.
 My cookies were exactly 1.5 tablespoons in size (I used this ice cream scoop) and took about 9 minutes to bake.
 The cookies should be shiny and crackly, but still soft in the center.
 Allow cookies to cool for a few minutes before you move them to a wire rack to cool completely, so they won’t break.